thedann3r/erless/legal_docs/patient_consent_statement.md

 **Next Review Date:** December 19, 2025
 **Language:** English (Swahili translation available upon request)

-**IMPORTANT:** This consent form complies with the Data Protection Act of Kenya (2019), Health Act (2017), and NHIF regulations.
+**IMPORTANT:** This consent form complies with the Data Protection Act of Kenya (2019), Health Act (2017), and SHA regulations.
 Patients have the right to receive a copy of this completed form and access legal assistance in understanding their rights.